 About the Author:

-Carolyn Haferkamp is the president of Central National Bank’s Highway 84 banking center, where she serves as a commercial and real estate loan officer.
+Carolyn Haferkamp is Central National Bank’s chief lending officer.
 In her spare time, she enjoys reading, entertaining, traveling, volunteering, and spending time with her husband and two young daughters.